People's Front for Democracy and Justice: Ideological foundations

-These six goals are in addition supported by six basic principles which can serve as guidelines for political activities.
+These six goals are supported by six basic principles, which can serve as guidelines for political activities.
 These are national unity, active public participation, the human element, linkage between national and social struggles, self-reliance, and a strong relationship between people and the leadership.
-Self-reliance is considered as an important underlying principle.
+Self-reliance is considered an important underlying principle.
 Politically, it means to follow an independent line of thinking and to give priority to internal conditions; economically, to rely on internal capabilities and develop internal capacities; and culturally, to have self-confidence and develop one's own cultural heritage.
-Self-reliance does not mean to isolate the country from the international community but to achieve a status of independence and self-confidence and be an [important] player in the international community.
+Self-reliance does not mean to isolate the country from the international community, but to achieve a status of independence and self-confidence and be an [important] player in the international community.

 Political positions

-Although the PFDJ lacks specific political programs covering concrete policies, its overall foundations are embedded in declared priorities including the establishment of a constitutional system which is built on nationalism and democracy.
-Nationalism is perceived as the safeguarding of national interests, development and the strengthening of the unity of the Eritrean people and preserving Eritrea.
-That all political institutions should be established on a national basis, free from divisive sub-national sentiments and activities, strengthening and developing nationally coordinated efforts of the Eritrean people.
+Although the PFDJ lacks specific political programs covering concrete policies, its overall foundations are embedded in declared priorities, including the establishment of a constitutional system that is built on nationalism and democracy.
+Nationalism is perceived as the safeguarding of national interests, development, and the strengthening of the unity of the Eritrean people and preserving Eritrea.
+All political institutions should be established on a national basis, free from divisive sub-national sentiments and activities, strengthening and developing nationally coordinated efforts of the Eritrean people.
 In other words, the political system must have a broad social basis, enabling participation of all the people in both the rural and urban areas.
-Democracy as an important principle for the political system's establishment is defined in a more general way by invoking the establishment of a people-based institution and public participation in decision making from the grass-roots to the national level.
+Democracy as an important principle for the political system's establishment is defined in a more general way by invoking the establishment of a people-based institution and public participation in decision-making from the grassroots to the national level.

-In this regard, the PFDJ provides a specific approach in-line with historical development and conditions of Eritrean society.
-The party states that its understanding of democracy is emphasizing its context rather than its external manifestations.
-In the context of Eritrean society, democracy should not be dependent on the number of political parties and on regular elections, but on the actual participation of people in the decision-making process at community and national level.
+In this regard, the PFDJ provides a specific approach in line with historical development and conditions of Eritrean society.
+The party states that its understanding of democracy emphasizes its context rather than its external manifestations.
+In the context of Eritrean society, democracy should not be dependent on the number of political parties and regular elections, but on the actual participation of people in the decision-making process at the community and national levels.
 What is being questioned here is not political parties as a manifestation of political pluralism with rights to organization and free expression and elections.
-Rather, the PFDJ challenges the concept of democracy in the political arena and as experienced by several African (and other) countries in which the existence of various political parties and organized elections did not lead to a democratic system.
-Insistence of increased number of political parties and regularity of electoral schedule are therefore perceived by the PFDJ as narrow concepts which limits the meaning of democracy to its form.
+Rather, the PFDJ challenges the concept of democracy in the political arena as experienced by several African (and other) countries in which the existence of various political parties and organized elections did not lead to a democratic system.
+Insistence on the increased number of political parties and regularity of the electoral schedule are therefore perceived by the PFDJ as narrow concepts that limit the meaning of democracy to its form.